opensourcegeekss/guides/README.md

-# guides
+# Guides
-Guides for refreance and setups.
+Guides for refreance and setups of various linux distros and applications.